Natural-Language-Interfaces-CG/charter/charter-nli.md

 ### External Organizations

 External organizations can enhance the work of this CG by providing input via the mailing list, participation in telcos and face-to-face meetings.
-Their are also invited to join the CG directly.
+They are also invited to join the CG directly.

  * Eurostars project QAMEL (http://qamel.eu/)
  * Eurostars project DIESEL (http://diesel-project.eu/)